XBigTK13X/conyay/README.md

 If you see errors about windres not being found, then run this: sudo apt-get install ia32-libs

-You will need to install maven and JDK7 for the launcher to compile.
+Ubuntu dependencies one-liner
+sudo apt-get install zip maven git

+Manually downloading and configuring the latest JDK7 is recommended Set JAVA_HOME in /etc/environment